Anna Karen: Personal life

-In 1957, Karen married Richard Smart with whom she lived in Italy for several years while he trained to be an opera singer; however the pair divorced and Karen returned to England.
+In 1957, Karen married Richard Smart with whom she lived in Italy for several years while he trained to be an opera singer.
+However, the pair divorced and Karen returned to England.

-Karen was married to actor/comedian Terry Duggan from 1967 until his death in 2008 and lived in Ilford, East London.
-Although Karen had no children of her own, she brought up Gloria, Duggan's daughter from his first marriage.
+Karen was married to actor/comedian Terry Duggan from 1967 until his death in 2008 and lived in Ilford, east London.
+Although Karen had no children of her own, she raised Gloria, Duggan's daughter from his first marriage.

-Karen was best friends with Dame Barbara Windsor, having met her during the filming of Carry On Camping.
-Windsor reportedly left Karen £1,000 in her will.
+Karen was best friends with Barbara Windsor, having met her during the filming of Carry On Camping.
+Windsor left Karen £1,000 in her will.
+Karen kept in regular contact with Windsor's husband Scott Mitchell after Windsor's death, with the two speaking on the phone for the last time just weeks prior to Karen's death.

-Karen regularly taught drama on Saturday mornings at Brewers Academy, based in Hornchurch, East London.
+Karen regularly taught drama on Saturday mornings at Brewers Academy in Hornchurch, Greater London.

 In January 2016, she had a fall at her home in Ilford and broke her back, leaving her sofa-bound for eight weeks to recover.
 She still filmed scenes for Peggy's death in EastEnders in March 2016 and again in May 2016; when the scenes were broadcast, she was seen with a walking frame.
 She was later seen in a wheelchair during her final scenes in EastEnders in January 2017 and also at Windsor's funeral in January 2021, which would be her final public appearance.

 Death

-Shortly after 22:30 GMT on 22 February 2022, the London Fire Brigade responded to a fire at Karen's Ilford home, where she was pronounced dead at the scene.
+Shortly after 22:30 GMT on 22 February 2022, the London Fire Brigade were called to a fire at Karen's Ilford home, where she was pronounced dead at the scene.
 She was 85.
-Metropolitan Police said her death was not suspicious and later concluded that the fire was started after Karen fell asleep with a cigarette.
+Metropolitan Police said her death was not suspicious and later concluded that the fire started after she fell asleep with a lit cigarette.

 Karen's funeral took place on 18 March 2022 at Golders Green Crematorium and was attended by many of her co-stars, including John Altman, Jamie Borthwick, Peter Dean, Linda Lusardi, Kate Williams and Vicki Michelle.
+Barbara Windsor's widower, Scott Mitchell, was also in attendance.